stennety/mywebsite/_posts/2019-07-11-colordinates-app-a11y.md

 ---
-Title: Colordinates App A11Y
+title: Colordinates App A11Y
-Description: An explainer of the accessibility(A11Y) features included in Colordinates web app - an app that returns a colour value based on your geolocation
+description: An explainer of the accessibility(A11Y) features included in Colordinates web app - an app that returns a colour value based on your geolocation
-Date: 2019-07-11
+date: 2019-07-11
-Source:
+source:
-Tags: [a11y, app, colordinates, code, sideproject]
+tags: [a11y, app, colordinates, code, sideproject]
 ---
 I continue to update [Colordinates](/blog/colordinates/) from time to time as part of my [side project learning](/blog/side-project-learning/) to improve my knowledge and coding.